roblen001/document_similarity_checker/README.md

 <br>

-* Then open the project by clicking the ProposalSimilarityChecker.Rproj and running the next lines in the opened terminal within Rstudio.
+* Then open the project by clicking the ProposalSimilarityChecker.Rproj and running the next lines in the opened console within Rstudio.

 <img src='etc/ProposalSimilarityChecker.png'>